-1 Representativeness
+Representativeness

-- 2 Representativeness is the degree to which sampling data accurately and precisely represent site - 3 conditions and is dependent on sampling and analytical variability and the variability of 4 environmental media at the site.
+- 2 Representativeness is the degree to which sampling data accurately and precisely represent site - conditions and is dependent on sampling and analytical variability and the variability of 3 - 4 environmental media at the site.
 Representativeness is a qualitative "measure" of data quality. - 5 Achieving representative data in the field starts with a properly designed and executed sampling - 6 program that carefully considers the project's overall objectives.
-Proper location controls and - 7 sample handling are critical to obtaining representative samples. - 8 The goal of achieving representative data in the laboratory is measured by assessing accuracy and 9 precision.
-The laboratory will provide representative data when the analytical systems are in 10 control.
-Therefore, representativeness is a redundant objective for laboratory systems if sample - 11 COC records and sample preservation are properly documented, analytical procedures are followed - 12 and holding times are met.
+Proper location controls and - sample handling are critical to obtaining representative samples.
+7 - 8 The goal of achieving representative data in the laboratory is measured by assessing accuracy and - precision.
+The laboratory will provide representative data when the analytical systems are in 9 - control.
+Therefore, representativeness is a redundant objective for laboratory systems if sample 10 - COC records and sample preservation are properly documented, analytical procedures are followed 11 - 12 and holding times are met.

-13 Comparability
+Comparability

-- Comparability is the degree of confidence to which one data set can be compared to another.Comparability is a qualitative "measure" of data quality. - Achieving comparable data in the field starts with a properly designed and executed sampling program that carefully considers the project's overall objectives.
-Proper location controls and - 17 program that calculary considers the project's overall objective18 sample handling are critical to obtaining comparable samples. - 19 The goal of achieving comparable data in the laboratory is measured by assessing accuracy and - 20 precision.
-The laboratory will provide comparable data when analytical systems are in control. - 21 Therefore, comparability is a redundant QC objective for laboratory systems if proper analytical - 22 procedures are followed and holding times are met.
+- 14 Comparability is the degree of confidence to which one data set can be compared to another. - 15 Comparability is a qualitative "measure" of data quality. - 16 Achieving comparable data in the field starts with a properly designed and executed sampling - program that carefully considers the project's overall objectives.
+Proper location controls and 17 - sample handling are critical to obtaining comparable samples.
+18 - 19 The goal of achieving comparable data in the laboratory is measured by assessing accuracy and - precision.
+The laboratory will provide comparable data when analytical systems are in control.
+20 - Therefore, comparability is a redundant QC objective for laboratory systems if proper analytical 21 - procedures are followed and holding times are met.
+22

-23 Sensitivity
+Sensitivity

 - 24 Sensitivity is the ability of the method or instrument to detect the contaminant of concern and other - target compounds at the level of interest.
-Appropriate sampling and analytical methods will be selected that have QC acceptance limits that support the achievement of established performance - criteria.
-For this project, the performance criteria are the Groundwater Protection Soil Screening - Levels (SSLs) presented in the NMED Risk Assessment Guidance for Site Investigations and - Remediation, Volumes I (NMED, 2022).
-The NMED SSLs will be used to evaluate contaminant - concentrations in soil samples.
+Appropriate sampling and analytical methods will be 25 - 26 selected that have QC acceptance limits that support the achievement of established performance - criteria.
+For this project, the performance criteria are the Groundwater Protection Soil Screening 27 - Levels (SSLs) presented in the NMED Risk Assessment Guidance for Site Investigations and 28 - Remediation, Volumes I (NMED, 2022).
+The NMED SSLs will be used to evaluate contaminant 29 - 30 concentrations in soil samples.
 Assessment of analytical sensitivity will require thorough data - validation.
 The soil human health screening levels are presented in Table 3.3.
-The groundwater - 32 screening levels are presented in Table 3.4. - LOQs, limits of detection (LODs), and detection limits (DLs) will be less than regulatory screening objectives when possible using a DoD Environmental Laboratory Accreditation Program-certified - 34 objectives when possible using a DoD Environmental Laboratory Accreditation Program-certified 35 laboratory using standard EPA test methods.
-When the NMED screening level is below the LOO, - LOQ will be used as the project screening level.
-Analytical methods will be performed in - accordance with the Army's LOQ Phase 3 Study as described in the Army's letter to NMED dated - April 24, 2023.
-Tables 3.3 and 3.4 identify the analytes for which the LOQ is greater than the - project screening level.
-Non-detected results will be reported at the LOQ.
-Limits for accuracy and - 40 precision have been based on requirements of the latest version of the Quality Systems Manual

-1 (DoD/DOE, 2021).
-Soil and groundwater analytical data will be considered suitable for final 2 decision-making.
+The groundwater 31 - screening levels are presented in Table 3.4.
+32 - LOQs, limits of detection (LODs), and detection limits (DLs) will be less than regulatory screening 33 - objectives when possible using a DoD Environmental Laboratory Accreditation Program-certified 34 - 35 laboratory using standard EPA test methods.
+Tables 3.3 and 3.4 identify the analytes for which - the LOQ is greater than the project screening level.
+Limits for accuracy and precision have been 36 - based on requirements of the latest version of the Quality Systems Manual (DoD/DOE, 2021).
+Soil 37 - and groundwater analytical data will be considered suitable for final decision-making.
+38

-3 3.2.4 Data Verification and Data Review Procedures
+3.2.4 Data Verification and Data Review Procedures